AzimKrishna/Online-assessment-system/README.md

 - The application implements basic security by storing MD5 hashes of passwords instead of plain text.
 - Currently teachers can add student accounts but teacher accounts must be added manually and password must be entered in MD5 value.
-- The credentials for the teacher login is username : `teacher`, password : `azimkrishna`.
+- The credentials for the teacher login is username : `teacher`, password : `teacher`.
 - Correct options are stored in the database and not inside js scripts to prevent malpractice.
 - The system is optimized for laptop and desktop screens with resolutions from 1920x1080 to 1440x900.
 - The greeting text and background of the login page change according to IST time, adding a personalized touch to the user experience.